kkunn0/UnityStuff-1/README.md

 # UnityStuff
 ### @hackedbyshmoo

+I had to delete the original repository because I recently got a new Macbook pro, and as such, I forgot to set user.name and user.email for git.
+I had shown my full name to the world for about a minute.

 This repository contains structs and other useful stuff to hack 64 bit Unity games on iOS. monoArray and monoString were written by caoyin.
 Included:

 Included: